-In its application OneSteel referred to its customer for alloy round bar used in the production of grinding balls, Donhad, and noted that they were an applicant in Investigation 316 concerning grinding balls exported from China.
+In its application OneSteel referred to its customer for alloy round bar used in the production of grinding balls, Donhad, and noted that Donhad was previously an applicant in Investigation 316 concerning grinding balls exported from China.
 OneSteel noted the Commission's finding in that investigation that there had not been injury in the form of reduced sales volume, and stated this was indicative of there being no decline in demand for alloy round bar used specifically for the grinding media market.

 During the course of the present investigation the Commission met with both Donhad and Moly-Cop, both of whom compete in the industry for grinding media (both balls and rods), a downstream product of alloy round bar.
-The Commission gathered data relating to the sales volume of these manufacturers of grinding media, and noted that neither entity referred to a declining demand in the downstream domestic market as a potential cause of injury.
+As noted above, the Commission verified production volumes of alloy round bar from Moly-Cop, and both production and sales volumes from Donhad.
+Neither entity referred to a declining demand in the downstream domestic market as a potential cause of injury.
 As noted above, the Commission has requested that Moly-Cop, as a part of the Australian industry producing like goods, provide information and evidence regarding potential injury in the downstream markets.
-To date, this information has not been provided.
+This information has not been provided.